Using your super to purchase your first home

 How to access your savings

-When you’re ready to receive your FHSS savings, request a determination from the ATO using your myGov account.
+When you’re ready to receive your savings under the FHSS Scheme, request a determination from the ATO using your myGov account.
 Once you’ve received the determination, you may request the ATO to issue us with a release authority.

 There are a couple of things to note:

-- Log in to your account to check how much you’ve saved and to ensure you’ve made all the voluntary FHSS contributions you wish to make prior to requesting a determination.
+- Check your super accounts to find out to check how much you’ve saved and to ensure you’ve made all the voluntary FHSS contributions you wish to make prior to requesting a determination.
+You can find out how much you've contributed to your Australian Superannuation account by checking online.

 - Ensure that you’ve provided the correct information in your determination, otherwise your request for the release of your savings may be cancelled and you won’t be able to apply for a release under the scheme in future.

-- Ensure you agree with the amounts shown in the FHSS determination.
+- Ensure you agree with the amounts shown in the FHSS Scheme determination.

 - The maximum amount that you can withdraw is the sum of your eligible contributions, taking into account the $15,000 annual contribution limit, the $30,000 total contribution limit and associated earnings.
 The maximum amount comprises: